Pratiks-96/multi-client-swarm1/README.md

 docker service logs multi-client_traefik -f

-# if you dont want to maually building image and all then you can go for github workflow i updated the yaml for build and pudh image to docker hub repo
+if you dont want to maually building image and all then you can go for github workflow i updated the yaml for build and push image to docker hub repo